Hurricane Insurance Protection – Wind Index Endorsement (HIP-WI) CY2023

 If the triggering event occurs after billing, will the HIP-WI payment offset billing?HIP-WI indemnity payments can be offset for premium due after the billing.

-Do I have to file an acreage report for HIP-WI?You are not required to submit an acreage report for HIP-WI because HIP-WI uses the underlying policy’s acreage report.
+Do I have to file an acreage report for the HIP-WI Endorsement?You are not required to submit an acreage report for the HIP-WI Endorsement because the endorsement uses the underlying policy’s acreage report.
 For crops which do not require an acreage report, the crop’s equivalent of an acreage report will be used.

 Because the HIP-WI Endorsement does not exclude late planted acreage (acreage planted DURING the late planting period), is acreage planted DURING the late planting period eligible for HIP-WI coverage?Yes, the HIP-WI Endorsement will cover late planted acreage at the late planted guarantee.